Last updated: 12/01/2012

 • Frankly, there is little reason not to buy it.
 For most people that need a mobile router it will be a good choice.
 However there are some things to consider.

-• Size: it is bigger than the CTR35 or the MiFi/Jetpack.
-The MiFi/Jetpack can not act as a wifi hotspot repeater, but for the ultimate in cellular mobility you can't beat the size of the MiFi.
+• Size: the Go2 bigger than the CTR35 or the Jetpack.
+The Jetpack can not act as a wifi hotspot repeater, but for the ultimate in cellular mobility you can't beat the size of the Jetpack.
+For JUST cellular connectivity the Jetpack is superb.
+If you don't care about wifi capture then it should fulfil your connectivity needs.

 • It may not handle your physically tethered phone.
 If you need to tether, make sure this will meet your needs.
 You can always connect a phone hotspot to the WFR routers - but that does result in some speed loss.